If you read only the top-line headline about the Greater Boston market this summer, you are trading on incomplete data.

 Three distinct macro forces are pulling these asset classes apart.

-1. The cost of capital.
-The 30-year fixed spiked to 6.46 percent in early April, eased briefly, and climbed back to 6.53 by late May before settling at 6.48 percent in the first week of June.
-This pressure lands squarely on the $800K to $1.5M buyer pool competing for constrained inventory.
-Conversely, the $2M+ market is heavily insulated by cash buyers.
-High rates do not price them out.
-Instead, they grant permission to be patient, and buyers are using that time.
+- The cost of capital.
+The 30-year fixed ran from 6.46 percent in early April to 6.53 by late May, settling at 6.48 the first week of June.
+That pressure lands on the $800K to $1.5M pool competing for tight inventory.
+The $2M+ market is insulated by cash buyers, high rates do not price them out, they just grant permission to wait, and buyers are using it.

-2. Inventory imbalance.
-Premium single-family stock is stagnant while condominium supply expands.
-Regional single-family inventory actually dropped 5.5 percent year over year to roughly 1,770 homes, under two months of supply, marking the tightest constraint on record.
-This chokepoint drives the intense compression in the mid-market while simultaneously bleeding urgency out of the luxury tier.
+- Inventory imbalance.
+Premium single-family stock is stagnant while condo supply expands.
+Regional single-family inventory dropped 5.5 percent year over year to roughly 1,770 homes, under two months of supply and the tightest on record.
+That chokepoint compresses the mid-market while bleeding urgency out of the luxury tier.

 Strategic implications for summer 2026